-Despite being almost twice as large as FHSM VP 17979 and CM 1393, the bone microstructure patterns observed in CM 1421 are strikingly similar.
+Despite being almost twice as large as FHSM VP 17979 and CM 1393 (Table 1), the bone microstructure patterns observed in CM 1421 are strikingly similar.
 CM 1421 is comprised of spongiosa bone that extends to the periosteal surface with no clearly delineation medullary cavity.
 Vascular patterns are similar to those observed in smaller Protostega specimens, with large longitudinally-oriented primary osteons arranged in concentric layers; vascular canals increase in organization towards the periosteal surface.
-Likewise, parallel-fibered bone is found around vascular canals with small pockets of woven bone between vascular areas.
+Likewise, fibrolamellar bone with a mix of woven bone between abundant primary osteons is observed.
 Minimal secondary remodeling is evident by the formation of large erosion rooms throughout the bone cross section.

-Despite crushing that obscures some areas of the inner-most bone, five CGMs are identified in the outer bone tissue extending to the periosteal margin.
+Despite crushing and bacterial invasion that obscures some areas of the inner-most bone, five CGMs are identified in the outer bone tissue extending to the periosteal margin.
 Retrocalculation performed by scaling and superimposing the smaller FHSM VP-17979 to the larger CM 1421 indicates that multiple CGMs were lost due to secondary remodeling and taphonomic alteration of CM 1421.
 Although estimates could be skewed due to the variable nature of CGM deposition in sea turtles (illustrated by the inconsistency in bone apposition rates between CGMs of FHSM VP-17979), it is estimated that three CGMs could have been lost.
 This indicates that CM 1421 was possibly in its ninth year of life at the time of death.
-No end fundamental system (EFS) was identified on along the periosteal margin of the bone, indicating this individual was still actively growing at the time of death.
+No external fundamental system (EFS) was identified along the periosteal margin of the bone, indicating this individual was still actively growing at the time of death.

 KUVP 1208, Protostega gigas humerus (Fig. 2E-F; Fig. S2D-F)

 KUVP 1208 is the largest specimen in this study, though only slightly larger than CM 1421.
 Unsurprisingly given the similar sizes, the bone microstructures of KUVP 1208 and CM 1421 are also quite similar.
 Like all the humeri in this study, post-depositional crushing obscures the innermost bone tissue.
-However, KUVP 1208 does preserve spongiosa bone throughout the humerus with the size and density of vascular canals decreasing towards the periosteal surface.
-Although bone is denser moving periosteally, it is still more spongiosa than living hard shelled sea turtles, the more basal Desmotochelys, and Toxochelys (see below).
-Like other Protostega elements sampled in this study, vascularization is organized circumferentially.
-Viewing the bone tissue under polarized light shows a mixture of parallel-fibered and woven collagen fiber orientation with paralleled-fibered bone concentrated around vascular canals.
+However, KUVP 1208 does preserve spongiose bone throughout the humerus with the size and density of vascular canals decreasing towards the periosteal surface.
+Although bone is denser moving periosteally, it is still more spongiose than living hard shelled sea turtles, the more basal Desmotochelys, and Toxochelys (see below).
+Like other Protostega elements sampled in this study, vascularization is arranged circumferentially.
+Under polarized light, a mixture of parallel-fibered and woven collagen fiber orientation with a higher degree paralleled-fibered bone is observed throughout the cortex; parallel and lamellar bone is particularly concentrated around vascular canals.

 Six CGMs can be identified in the humeral cross-section.
-However, retrocalculation using FHSM VP-17979 identify at least two CGMs lost due to crushing and/or remodeling.
+However, retrocalculation using FHSM VP-17979 identifies at least two CGMs lost due to crushing and/or remodeling.
 This means the individual was at least in its night year of life at the time of death, similar to CM-1421.
-As in other specimens, CMG are not evenly spaced.
+As in other specimens, CMGs are not evenly spaced.
 Also similar to CM 1421, KUVP 1208 is lacking an EFS and has vascular canals that open to the periosteal surface indicating KUVP 1208 was still growing at the time of death.

 FHSM VP-17470, Desmatochelys lowii humerus (Fig. 3A; Fig. S3A-C)